Measuring Human Adaptation to AI in Decision Making: Application to Evaluate Changes after AlphaGo

 \section{Abstract}

-Across a growing number of domains, human experts are expected to learn from and adapt to AI with superior decision-making abilities.
+Across a growing number of domains, human experts are expected to learn from and adapt to AI with superior decision making abilities.
 But how can we quantify such human adaptation to AI?
-Using a Reinforcement Learning framework in the game of Go, we develop a simple measure of human adaptation to AI and test its usefulness in two case studies.
-In Case Study 1, we analyze 1.3 million move decisions made by human experts and find that a positive form of adaptation to AI (learning) occurred after the experts could observe AI's reasoning processes rather than mere actions of AI.
-In Case Study 2, we use our measure to detect a negative form of adaptation to AI, cheating by getting help from AI in a professional match between human experts.
-We discuss our measure's applications in domains other than Go, especially in domains in which AI's decision-making ability will likely surpass that of human experts.
+We develop a simple measure of human adaptation to AI and test its usefulness in two studies.
+In Study 1, we analyze 1.3 million move decisions made by professional Go players and find that a positive form of adaptation to AI (learning) occurred after the players could observe the \textit{reasoning processes} of AI, rather than mere \textit{actions} of AI.
+These findings based on our measure highlight the importance of explainability for human learning from AI.
+In Study 2, we test whether our measure is sufficiently sensitive to capture a negative form of adaptation to AI (cheating aided by AI), which occurred in a match between professional Go players.
+We discuss our measure's applications in domains other than Go, especially in domains in which AI's decision making ability will likely surpass that of human experts.